 | CLOUD Act exposure | None | Full |

-According to Flexera, organizations estimate that an average of 27% of their IaaS and PaaS cloud spend is wasted – for example on idle or oversized resources.
-Flexera: 2024 State of the Cloud Report Our infrastructure-as-code approach on Hetzner avoids that waste through precise capacity planning and a transparent cost structure you can lay out for investors and customers.
+The largest line in this table isn't the server, it's the traffic – and that's exactly where the surprises live.
+According to Flexera, organizations estimate that an average of 27% of their IaaS and PaaS cloud spend is wasted, for example on idle or oversized resources.
+Flexera: 2024 State of the Cloud Report An infrastructure-as-code approach on Hetzner meets that waste with precise capacity planning and a transparent cost structure you can lay out for investors and customers.
 See the details in our Hetzner vs. AWS comparison.

 Ongoing operations: monitoring, incident response, scaling